simospsaraftis/informatics-and-computer-engineering-thesis/README.md

 - `segmentation/data/masks` Add the corresponding CT scan masks here.
 </br></br>

-## Dataset Used

-For this thesis the dataset created by [2] was employed.
-It can be downloaded from here: [COVID-19 CT Lung and Infection Segmentation Dataset](https://zenodo.org/records/3757476)

-</br></br>
 ## References

 [1] Pavel Iakubovskii. *Segmentation Models*.
 GitHub repository, 2019.
 Available at: [https://github.com/qubvel/segmentation_models](https://github.com/qubvel/segmentation_models)